 Tables should be typed and numbered consecutively using Arabic numerals.
 Tables should be included within the text of the manuscript.

-Title of a table should be placed above the table.
+The title of a table should be placed above the table.

-Source of information for a table should be placed below the table.
+The source of information for a table should be placed below the table.